Psychrophile: Psychrotrophic insects

+Ecological Roles

+Psychrophilic microbes are able to contribute to biochemical reactions within cold environments by functioning during periods where most other living organisms cannot.
+At lower temperatures than normal, Psychrophile's enzymatic processes continue to occur, although they may do so with slower reaction rates, resulting in the decomposition of organic matter.

+Psychrophile's can also play an important role in cold ecosystems such as those found on sea ice, snow or permafrost by supporting the nutrient cycling of organic matter through the degradation of this material.
+The subsequent release of Carbon and Nitrogen is then allowed to recycle back into the environment as a result of the breakdown of this organic material, thereby allowing the recycling to occur over extended periods.

 Psychrophile versus psychrotroph

 In 1940, ZoBell and Conn stated that they had never encountered "true psychrophiles" or organisms that grow best at relatively low temperatures.
 In 1958, J. L. Ingraham supported this by concluding that there are very few or possibly no bacteria that fit the textbook definitions of psychrophiles.
 Richard Y. Morita emphasizes this by using the term psychrotroph to describe organisms that do not meet the definition of psychrophiles.
 The confusion between the terms psychrotrophs and psychrophiles was started because investigators were unaware of the thermolability of psychrophilic organisms at the laboratory temperatures.
 Due to this, early investigators did not determine the cardinal temperatures for their isolates.

 The similarity between these two is that they are both capable of growing at zero, but optimum and upper temperature limits for the growth are lower for psychrophiles compared to psychrotrophs.
 Psychrophiles are also more often isolated from permanently cold habitats compared to psychrotrophs.
 Although psychrophilic enzymes remain under-used because the cost of production and processing at low temperatures is higher than for the commercial enzymes that are presently in use, the attention and resurgence of research interest in psychrophiles and psychrotrophs will be a contributor to the betterment of the environment and the desire to conserve energy.